state-alchemists/zrb/docs/technical-documentation/tasks/notifier.md

 Executes the main logic of the task.

-This method should be implemented in subclasses to define the task's primary functionality.
+This asynchronous method should be implemented in subclasses to define the task's primary functionality.
 The specific behavior and the return value depend on the task's nature and purpose.